DavideGrecoGit/3D-reconstruction-under-occlusion/timelog.md

 ### 19 Jan 2023
 - _1 hour_ Watching tutorial on docker
 - _3 hour_ Solving Docker issues and trying to install the docker for Optimized Stable Diffusion

+### 23 Jan 2023
+- _0.5 hour_ Learning about subprocess
+- _3.5 hours_ Fixing translation and rotation of binvox models, converting Pix3D dataset and evaluating it on Pix2Vox-A